csiro-risk-assessment/mozzie/README.md

 3. From the repertory /code, run setup.py
 	The files generated are *.pyx, and in the folder /build, the files generated are *.lib, *.obj, *.ext.
 It is ok if the names of the files are the names of the classes concatenated with other informations (architecture, python version).
 The script setup.py made sure that we are using the right name for the class.
 4. You will need to import the path of the repertory /code in your python script where you use the classes.
-	I suggest the add the line of code: sys.path.append(os.path.dirname(findbin)+"\code").
+	I suggest to add the line of code: sys.path.append(os.path.dirname(findbin)+"\code").
 5. Now we are going to create the executable ab_convert.exe in the folder code/auxillary.
 	a) Add the following lines of code in the file code/csvparser.c